sboursault/training/presentation/md/getting-started.md

   <div class="badge fragment" id="task-prod">Production <br> deployment</div>
 </div>

-!!!!!!?????
-Should we have a design workshop in the process ?

 <img src="img/print/bdd-3.png" class="print"></img>

 <p class="text-level-3 fragment">For each story, and before the development, we agree on a set of concrete <strong>key examples</strong> that illustrate how the feature should work